4 Surprising Signs You Don’t Truly Love Yourself (Even If You Think You Do)

 “I need to be nice so that other people will think I’m a good person”

-“I need to help others to feel like I’m a good person”
+“I need to help others so that I feel like I’m a good person”

 “I feel like a bad person if I don’t help people when they ask or need it”